Emrion/uploaders/README.md

 * `show-me` – show but do not run commands (change nothing)
 * `shoot-me` – run interactively (with the option of changing nothing).

-It has the folowing options:
+It has the following options:

 * option `-m` to specify the mount point of the ESP
   * default: `/mnt`